 Just as quickly as it came, summer is rapidly winding down and for kids and parents, that only means one thing: the first day of school is just around the corner.
 And while parents might be focused on the madness that is back-to-school shopping, most kids will find themselves dreading this looming date and not just because it means giving up days of leisure for homework, tests, and group projects.
 No, most of the true fear a kid faces heading into their first day of school stems from the fear of rejection — entering a new world only to find that world doesn’t want anything to do with them.

-It’s an experience that every kid, from kindergarten to senior year, has felt.
+It’s an experience that every kid, from preschool to senior year, has felt.
 The terror of walking into class on that first school can be downright terrifying for anyone who isn’t sure of their place.
 Given the universal nature of this fear, it doesn’t come as a surprise that heading back to school has been captured time and time again on film.
 And yet, more than Grease, Mean Girls, or even Billy Madison, perhaps no cinematic experience perfectly captures the back-to-school spirit better than the X-Men movies (at least the good ones).

 Yes, the X-Men Universe is beloved because of awesome characters with badass powers like Wolverine, Nightcrawler, and that kid who can control a TV by blinking.
 But at its core, what has always made X-Men stand out is the unique way it frames the idea of having superpowers in the world and how that experience mirrors the experiences of feeling like an outsider.
 Fans of the franchise will know that mutants are naturally placed in the realm of other and are constantly left wondering if they could ever really belong somewhere.
 These are feelings that every kid has surely felt at some point in their life.
 Xavier’s School For Gifted Youngsters and, more importantly, what that school represented.